Developing Libraries for Floe

 Samples

 and put your audio files in there. - Open the Lua file in your text editor.
-Sublime Text or Visual Studio Code are good choices.
+If you’re not already familiar with an editor, then Sublime Text or Visual Studio Code are reasonable choices.

 - Use the